How Can You Tell If Lines Are Parallel Or Perpendicular

 Q: Can a line be parallel and perpendicular to itself?

-A: No. A line cannot be both parallel and perpendicular to itself.
+A: No. Still, a line cannot be both parallel and perpendicular to itself.
 These are mutually exclusive relationships.

 Q: What if the lines are not in the same plane?